Release Date: October 19, 2010

 Psycho is not a long film but it feels long.
 Perhaps because the director dawdles over technical effects; perhaps because it is difficult, if not impossible, to care about any of the characters.

 There were many such reviews.
-It has been theorized that the critics were angered because they were not allowed a special screening of the film and held the inconvenience of watching the film with regular audiences against Hitchcock.
+It has been theorized that the critics were angered because they were not allowed a special screening of the film and held the inconvenience of watching Psycho with regular audiences against Hitchcock.
 According to this theory, the critics took their revenge by assaulting the director with poised pens.
 I suppose that this is possible.
-Another possibility is that they were simply expecting another North by Northwest and instead, the director delivered something radically different.
+Another possibility is that they were expecting another North by Northwest and were shocked when Hitchcock delivered something radically different.
 Critics have been known to hold it against a film when it does not meet their expectations.
+It is easy to judge a film harshly for not falling in line with one’s preconceived notions.
+This is a wrongheaded approach to film criticism that still plagues journalism today.

-In the end, it does not matter why critics seemed to hate the film because they were forced to reconsider their appraisals when audiences loved Psycho.
+In the end, it doesn’t really matter why critics seemed to hate the film because they were forced to reconsider their appraisals when audiences loved Psycho.
 Many people saw the film multiple times.
 It was a phenomenal success on every level.
-By the end of the year, even critics were singing its praises.
-Some of the very same critics that condemned the film upon its original release were writing new reviews claiming it as one of the year’s best.
+By the end of the year, even critics were singing Psycho‘s praises.
+Some of the very same critics that condemned the film upon its original release were writing new reviews that hailed it as one of the year’s best.

 Psycho has lost none of its appeal.
-It is less shocking to modern audiences, but Psycho is still as enjoyable today as it was over 53 years ago.
+It is probably less shocking to modern audiences, but the film is still as enjoyable today as it was over 53 years ago.
 It is probably one of the most studied films in cinema history and interest doesn’t seem to be waning.
+We should hope that it never does.

 4 of 5 MacGuffins